Statement on cryonics

 Will it work?

-I haven't looked into the technology in that much detail, but it seems like a pretty good bet that cyronics can work: that there's a greater than 30% chance that cryopreservation preserves what's important about a person's soul such that the technology of the future can bring them back.
+I haven't looked into the technology in high detail, but it seems like a pretty good bet that cyronics can work: that there's a greater than 30% chance that cryopreservation preserves what's important about a person's soul such that the technology of the future can bring them back.

 Neuro vs whole body